 Contrary to what people think, skiing in packed powder isn’t very difficult.
 You may not be able to achieve high speeds, but you will be able to ski without making any noise.

-This kind of snow results when fresh snow becomes densely packed.
+This kind of snow results when fresh snowflakes of ice crystals become densely packed.
 When fresh snow crystallizes directly without melting first, it forms hardback snow.

 It is further tightened after being groomed by heavy and thick machinery.
 A lot of wind exposure can also cause hardback snow.